How Do You Breathe Properly When Running for Maximum Efficiency?

 |Age Group||5th PCTL||10th PCTL||25th PCTL||50th PCTL||75th PCTL||90th PCTL||95th PCTL|

 Interval training is one of the best ways to improve your VO2 and breathing overall.
-Get on your treadmill and run 2-3 minutes at a high pace, then jog for 2-3 minutes at a very relaxed pace.
+Get on your treadmill and run for 2-3 minutes at a high pace, then jog for 2-3 minutes at a very relaxed pace.
 Repeat the process (or interval) for 20-30 minutes.

-I’m somewhere in the middle of my breathing journey having incorporated counting into my runs and I’ve also been working on getting my diaphragm strength up.
+I’m somewhere in the middle of my breathing journey, having incorporated counting into my runs, and I’ve also been working on getting my diaphragm strength up.

 But I know I have a long way to go, and 2:2, maybe 3:3 on an easy run is about as good as it gets for me.
 I’ve also found it helpful to focus predominantly on getting my inhale right, leaving my exhale to sort itself out.

 Tony Lee, RD, MS, is a highly qualified and accomplished Registered Dietitian with a Master’s Degree in Nutrition Sciences from Arizona State University.
 Tony brings over two decades of experience in dietetics, specializing in sports nutrition.
 Interests include studying all aspects of wellness, fitness, genetics, and peak health performance.